Tips on bringing your pet abroad!

 No, an EU passport cannot be obtained in the US.
 A pet passport is used to travel within the EU.

-The first thing I recommend for traveling is if you can.. and I mean really try because it just makes EVERYTHING easier..
-Is to book a direct flight to your destination, doing this will prevent you from having to comply with the laws in the country you are passing through..which will just add to your never-ending to do list.
+The first thing I recommend for traveling is to book a direct flight if you can.
+Doing this will prevent you from having to comply with the laws in the country you are passing through.

 How much will it cost to add my pet to my flight?